The Best Barbecue Joint in Every State

 GQue BBQ, Westminster

-Only open since late 2015, the cleverly named GQue BBQ has already garnered a lot of attention and numerous awards.
+Open since 2015, the cleverly named GQue BBQ has already numerous awards.
 They take pride in their carefully sourced hickory-smoked fare, which includes everything from wings to brisket to jalapeno cheddar sausage.

 Hoodoo Brown BBQ, Ridgefield

-Named for the leader of the notorious Dodge City Gang of Las Vegas in the late 1800s, this restaurant serves a mixture of various barbecue styles from around the country (appropriately dubbed “outlaw barbecue”).
+Named for the leader of the notorious Dodge City Gang of Las Vegas in the late 1800s, Hoodoo Brown BBQ serves a mixture of various barbecue styles from around the country (appropriately dubbed “outlaw barbecue”).
 Their pork belly is next to none, with crispy skin and a rich, juicy bite.

 Fat Daddy’s BBQ, Georgetown

 You’ll find this place not far from Delaware Tech, and their spicy barbecue, outstanding brisket and unique corn pone (basically unleavened cornbread) appeal to college kids and mature adults alike.
-Portions are generous, and the price is right.
+Portions are generous at Fat Daddy’s BBQ and the price is right.

 Shiver’s Bar-B-Q, Homestead

-Owned and operated by the same family for more than 60 years, it’s no surprise the barbecued offerings at this restaurant are excellent.
+Owned and operated by the same family for more than 60 years, it’s no surprise that Shiver’s Bar-B-Q is one of the best barbecue restaurants in America.
 In addition to great food, you’ll also experience wonderful hospitality.
 For something different, try the fluffy and fantastic cornbread souffle.

 Fox Bros Bar-B-Q, Atlanta

-As the name suggests, two Texan brothers run this joint in northeast Atlanta.
+As the name suggests, two Texan brothers run Fox Bros Bar-B-Q in northeast Atlanta.
 They serve plenty of pork, but since they are from Texas, beef is the star.
 You can even get a huge beef rib that was named one of Atlanta’s iconic dishes by Eater in 2015.

 Bob’s Bar-B-Que, Kalihi